Roterum/Archdrive/README.md

 Changed mkinitcpio: added `block` after `udev` in hooks array

+NOTE: All users of the group `sudo` are super users.

 To install the environment, start `/root/archlinux-install-packages.sh` after booting into the new system.
 This will also clean up the previous installation files.